-Agilysys is a leading developer and marketer of proprietary enterprise software, services and solutions to the hospitality industry.
-We specialize in the development of market-leading point-of-sale (POS), property management, inventory & procurement, workforce management and mobile & wireless solutions that are designed to streamline operations, improve efficiency and enhance the guest experience.
-Agilysys serves four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Food Service Management; and Restaurants, Universities, Stadia, and Healthcare.
+Agilysys is a leading technology company that provides innovative software for point-of-sale (POS), property management, inventory and procurement, workforce management, analytics, document management and mobile and wireless solutions and services to the hospitality industry.
+Our solutions and services allow property managers to better connect, interact and transact with their customers and enhance their customer relationships by streamlining operations, improving efficiency, increasing guest recruitment and wallet share, and enhancing the overall guest experience.
+Agilysys serves four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Foodservice Management; and Restaurants, Universities, Stadia and Healthcare.
 A significant portion of our consolidated revenue is derived from contract support, maintenance and subscription services.

-We operate extensively throughout North America, Europe and Asia, with corporate services located in Alpharetta, GA and APAC offices in Singapore, Hong Kong and Malaysia.
+Agilysys operates extensively throughout North America, Europe and Asia, with corporate services located in Alpharetta, GA, and offices in Singapore, Hong Kong and Malaysia.
+Agilysys is comprised of a single operating segment and operates as a pure play software-driven solutions provider to the hospitality industry.